Skip to main content

 • For the initial dose, administer each of the two NEMLUVIO injections at different injection sites.

-• Administer subcutaneous injection into the front upper thighs or abdomen except for the 2 inches (5 cm) around the navel.
-Injection in upper arm should only be performed by a caregiver or healthcare professional.
+• Administer NEMLUVIO subcutaneously into the front upper thighs or abdomen avoiding the 2-inch (5 cm) area around the navel.
+NEMLUVO may be subcutaneously injected into the upper arm, but this should only be performed by a caregiver or healthcare professional.

 • Alternate the injection site with each injection.
 Do not inject NEMLUVIO into skin that is tender, inflamed, swollen, damaged or has bruises or scars or open wounds.